capitalch/xpostgres-plv8/README.md

 ##### Explaination of the Dockerfile
 It's using postgres:10 as base image.
 I named it as build.
 The purpose of this image is just to compile the plv8 from source and keep the respective resultant files in respective folders.
 While compilation several other items are also installed in this image which increases the image size.
 I don't want the bulky image.
 I only want the final plv8 binary after the compilation.

-`Run pgxn install plv8` compiles and installs the plv8 from source.
-The final binaries of plv8 are stored in respective folders in the image which I have given the name as *build*
+`RUN pgxn install plv8` compiles and installs the plv8 from source.
+The final binaries of plv8 are stored in respective folders in the image which I have given the name as **build** in first line of Dockerfile.

+Then I take an another base image as final through the line `FROM postgres:10 as final`.
+After doing update and upgrade and installing necessary files I did copy of compiled plv8 binaries from old image to new image.
+In Docker the final base image is the last base image you use.
+So here my final image is the image which I named as **final**.
+So after I copied the binaries from *build* to *final* I changed the permission of the files through linux chmod command.
+That is it.

+You can create the latest extensions as above in future. **Happy coding in Docker**